-Medieval castles were typically protected by high and thick walls, protective towers and men on castle walls.
+Medieval castles were typically protected by high and thick walls, protective towers, and men on castle walls.
 An army attacking a castle had to undertake different tactics and use a wide variety of weapons.

-When faced with thick and impenetrable castle walls, an attacking army would use a catapult to launch large stones against the walls.
+When faced with thick and impenetrable castle walls, an attacking army would use a catapult to launch large rocks against the walls.
 Such attacks could often bring down even a fairly strong curtain wall (outer wall).

 Siege towers were among the most formidable type of medieval siege weapons.
-Siege towers essentially comprised of a large wooden tower of a rectangular shape.
+Siege towers are essentially comprised of a large wooden tower of a rectangular shape.
 The tower usually had four wheels to enable it to move.
 Once the attackers populated a siege tower and took positions inside to shield them from the hail of enemy arrows, the soldiers on the ground would push the siege tower near the castle walls.

 The tower was usually designed to be at par with castle walls or even higher.
 This gave the attackers a great advantage as they inched toward castle walls on top of the siege tower.
 The top of a typical siege tower usually included a drawbridge which was lowered as soon as the siege tower neared castle walls.
 This drawbridge was then used by the attackers on the tower to make their way onto the castle walls.